jmbh/jmbh.github.io/_posts/2019-07-29-Moderated-Network-Models-for-continuous-data.md

 ---

-I would like to thank [Fabian Dablander](https://fabiandablander.com/) and [Heino Matti](https://mattiheino.com/) for their feedback on this blog post.
+I would like to thank [Fabian Dablander](https://fabiandablander.com/) and [Matti Heino](https://mattiheino.com/) for their feedback on this blog post.